semantic-release/semantic-release/docs/usage/workflow-configuration.md

 ### Release branches

 A release branch is the base type of branch used by **semantic-release** that allows to publish releases with a [semantic version](https://semver.org), optionally on a specific distribution channel.
 Distribution channels (for example [npm dist-tags](https://docs.npmjs.com/cli/dist-tag) or [Chrome release channels](https://www.chromium.org/getting-involved/dev-channel)) are a way to distribute new releases only to a subset of users in order to get early feedback.
-Later on those releases can be added to the general distribution channel to be made available to all users.
+Later on, those releases can be added to the general distribution channel to be made available to all users.

 **semantic-release** will automatically add releases to the corresponding distribution channel when code is [merged from a release branch to another](#merging-into-a-release-branch).